yhhan19/LiMITS/README.md

-# LIMITS: L-Inifinity Multidimensional Interpolation Trajectory Simplification
+# LIMITS

-This is a Java implementation of Multidimensional Interpolation algorithms for weak trajectory simplification under the L_infinity error metric.
+This is a Java implementation of multidimensional interpolation algorithms for weak trajectory simplification under the L_infinity error metric.